0416928/Assignment_04_New_One/README.md

 ## Code Modification

 I created a tuple which is contaning the row that is causing the error and then appended those changes to the rejected_records list.

+## Code Modification

+I added some dollar signs before the amounts and rounded those amounts to 2 decimal places in proper format.